valuetodays/rpg-one/rpg-game/README.md

 #### 2016-12-08 tag1.1
-    show unwalkable tile, layer1 and layer2 of map, npc.
+    show unwalkable tile, bgLayer and npcLayer of map, npc.